 Overall, Vision Fitness has a reputation for building quality machines that are very durable.
 In addition, their ellipticals are ergonomically and biomechanically designed around the user.
-When I visited their corporate headquarters I was told how they built their ellipticals based on the wants and needs of customers that they reviewed.
+When my team visited their corporate headquarters we were told that they built their ellipticals based on the wants and needs of customers that they reviewed.

 X40 Elegant (MSRP $1,999) – The Elegant console features a full-color 7” LCD screen and 13 programs, including their Sprint 8 workout and two interactive videos that you can view on your display.
 The optional Passport media player is available.
 There are also speakers and a USB port charger.

 X40 Touch (MSRP $2,599) – With the X40 Touch you get a full color 10” touch screen HD display.
 There are 17 installed programs, 20 feedback stats, the Sprint 8 workout and two interactive videos.
 The optional Passport media player is available.
 Further features include, speakers, USB port charger, iPod® and iPhone® compatibility, workout tracking through Nike + iPod® and heart rate training with the included Polar® chest strap and wireless receiver.
 There is also a calendar-style workout journal that stores data for multiple users.

 20” Stride Length – An average stride length that will provides a smooth elliptical motion.